Clicky

 Aroma Coffee, the Israeli version of Starbucks

 There are also several small coffee shops not far from the clock tower, including Aroma, the Israeli version of Starbucks.
-While the coffee is decent but mind-blowing, it’s worth a try if you want to feel like a local.
+While the coffee is decent rather than mind-blowing, it’s worth a try if you want to feel like a local.

 Aroma